 Adult Child Maintenance

 Need help with financial support for a child over 18 years?
-Get in touch with a family law expert who can offer you adult child maintenance advice.
-Our lawyers are experienced in dealing with child support modification, and can ensure your children are provided for appropriately.
+Get in touch with a family law specialist who can offer you adult child maintenance advice.
+Our family lawyers in Brisbane City are experienced in dealing with child support modification, and can ensure your children are provided for appropriately.

 What is Adult Child Maintenance?